Citi Trends (NASDAQ:CTRN) Releases Q1 2022 Earnings Guidance

+Citi Trends (NASDAQ:CTRN – Get Rating) last released its quarterly earnings results on Tuesday, March 15th.
+The company reported $1.16 EPS for the quarter, topping the Zacks’ consensus estimate of $1.09 by $0.07.
+The business had revenue of $240.97 million for the quarter, compared to analyst estimates of $241.80 million.
+Citi Trends had a return on equity of 46.72% and a net margin of 6.28%.
+During the same period in the prior year, the company earned $1.81 EPS.
+On average, equities analysts predict that Citi Trends will post 4.45 EPS for the current year.

+In related news, Director Kenneth Duane Seipel acquired 500 shares of the firm’s stock in a transaction dated Wednesday, December 22nd.
+The stock was bought at an average price of $74.71 per share, for a total transaction of $37,355.00.
+The acquisition was disclosed in a document filed with the SEC, which is available through this link.
+Company insiders own 6.20% of the company’s stock.

 Institutional investors have recently bought and sold shares of the stock.
-Barclays PLC increased its holdings in Citi Trends by 53.7% during the 4th quarter.
-Barclays PLC now owns 11,207 shares of the company’s stock worth $1,062,000 after acquiring an additional 3,914 shares during the period.
-JPMorgan Chase & Co. increased its holdings in Citi Trends by 13.4% during the 4th quarter.
-JPMorgan Chase & Co. now owns 15,735 shares of the company’s stock worth $1,491,000 after acquiring an additional 1,854 shares during the period.
-Wells Fargo & Company MN increased its holdings in Citi Trends by 197.1% during the 2nd quarter.
-Wells Fargo & Company MN now owns 20,614 shares of the company’s stock worth $1,793,000 after acquiring an additional 13,676 shares during the period.
-Cubist Systematic Strategies LLC increased its holdings in shares of Citi Trends by 399.8% in the 4th quarter.
-Cubist Systematic Strategies LLC now owns 22,295 shares of the company’s stock worth $2,112,000 after buying an additional 17,834 shares during the last quarter.
-Finally, UBS Group AG increased its holdings in shares of Citi Trends by 18.7% in the 3rd quarter.
-UBS Group AG now owns 28,883 shares of the company’s stock worth $2,107,000 after buying an additional 4,546 shares during the last quarter.
+Barclays PLC grew its holdings in Citi Trends by 53.7% during the fourth quarter.
+Barclays PLC now owns 11,207 shares of the company’s stock worth $1,062,000 after purchasing an additional 3,914 shares during the period.
+JPMorgan Chase & Co. grew its holdings in Citi Trends by 13.4% during the fourth quarter.
+JPMorgan Chase & Co. now owns 15,735 shares of the company’s stock worth $1,491,000 after purchasing an additional 1,854 shares during the period.
+Wells Fargo & Company MN grew its holdings in Citi Trends by 197.1% during the second quarter.
+Wells Fargo & Company MN now owns 20,614 shares of the company’s stock worth $1,793,000 after purchasing an additional 13,676 shares during the period.
+UBS Group AG grew its holdings in Citi Trends by 18.7% during the third quarter.
+UBS Group AG now owns 28,883 shares of the company’s stock worth $2,107,000 after purchasing an additional 4,546 shares during the period.
+Finally, Cubist Systematic Strategies LLC grew its holdings in Citi Trends by 399.8% during the fourth quarter.
+Cubist Systematic Strategies LLC now owns 22,295 shares of the company’s stock worth $2,112,000 after purchasing an additional 17,834 shares during the period.

 Citi Trends Company Profile (Get Rating)